rkt/rkt/Documentation/configuration.md

 The semantics of overriding configuration in this manner are specific to the `kind` and `version` of the configuration, and are described below.
 File names are not examined in determining local overrides.
 Only the fields inside configuration files need to match.

+## Command line flags

+To change the system configuration directory, use `--system-config` flag.
+To change the local configuration directory, use `--local-config` flag.
+To change the user configuration directory, use `--user-config` flag.

 ## Configuration kinds